Ballet's Greatest Hits

 Ms. Seo, recently promoted to principal with ABT, has a quality of porcelain delicacy that is usually enchanting, and when combined with the inner strength she displays in dramatic roles can transmit a unique presentation of tragic vulnerability.
 In the film’s Nutcracker pas de deux, however, her delicacy came across a lack of confidence either in her own ability or in the ability of Mr. Virelles, with whom she had never previously danced.
 I thought her execution, particularly when she danced on her own, was well done, but the close-ups allowed the viewer to see her tension as well as her effort.
 Mr. Virelles is a tall and engaging dancer who tries very hard to be attentive to his ballerina; I never had the sense that he was promoting himself.
 Although his partnering is not yet completely accomplished, he has considerable potential.

 Ballet’s Greatest Hits is an unfortunate title for the film, both because it creates expectations that no one film could fulfill, but also because, as previously noted, the film is more than that.
 [But I concede that I can’t think of a better title: ‘So You Think…’ would have been just a little off-putting.]
 Seeing the dancers outside of the performance context as well as the talent and effort close-up in performance, and learning something about the chosen ballets and ballet history, were, to this viewer, more important than whether the dances presented really are ‘ballet’s greatest hits’.
-Whether the film will ever get beyond preaching to the choir, or reach the audience that would benefit most from seeing it – those who, if they think of ballet at all, consider it to be a sure cure for insomnia – will depend on where YAGP takes it from here.
+Whether the film will ever get beyond preaching to the choir, or reach the audience that would benefit most from seeing it will depend on where YAGP takes it from here.
 YAGP has been very good at combining entertainment with education, and in successfully marketing both aspects of what it does.
 I suspect that YAGP will find a way to do the same with Ballet’s Greatest Hits.